Sermon # 46 Series: Matthew

 During the last six months of his public ministry, our Lord spent less and less time with the multitudes and more and more time in private with his disciples.
-During these last six months, he constantly gave them intense, careful instruction, both about his betrayal, death, and resurrection for the redemption of our souls and about the principles of his kingdom, the principles of grace, faith, and love by which we are to live in this world for the glory of his name and the advancement of his kingdom.
+During these last six months, he constantly gave them intense, careful instruction both about his betrayal, death, and resurrection for the redemption of our souls and about the principles of his kingdom, the principles of grace, faith, and love by which we are to live in this world for the glory of his name and the advancement of his kingdom.
 Some of these momentous final words and the events surrounding them are recorded by all four gospel writers.
 But some were recorded only by one.
 Matthew 17:22-27 describes an event and a word of instruction recorded by Matthew alone.
+Let’s read it together – Matthew 17:22-27.

-The first thing that demands our attention in this passage is Christ’s determination to suffer and die for his elect.
+I. The first thing that demands our attention is Christ’s Determination To Suffer and Die For Us (vv.
+22-23).

 Our Lord’s heart was focused upon his death from eternity.
 He came into the world to suffer and die for his people.
 And every step he took moved him with predetermined pace to the appointed place and appointed hour when he would lay down his life for the people he loved from everlasting and had come to save.

 Our Savior was not the helpless victim of circumstances beyond his control.
 He voluntarily laid down his life for his sheep (John 10:17-18), and did so by the will, purpose, and determinate counsel of God the Father (Acts 2:23).
-But let it never be forgotten that the Lord of Glory was betrayed and slain by the hands of wicked men.
-The Son of man came into the world to save men, and was by a man "betrayed into the hands of men."
-For men he lived, and by man he was betrayed.
-For men he died, and by men he died.
-Nothing would satisfy the rage of men against him but his blood.
-God hating man ever cries, “Give us his blood!”
-Yet, nothing could satisfy the wrath and justice of God but his blood.
-When justice found our sins upon him, justice cried, “Give me his blood!”
-(Heb.
-9:22).
-And by his precious, sin-atoning blood divine justice is fully and forever satisfied.
+But let it never be forgotten that the Lord of Glory was betrayed and slain by the hands of wicked men!

 This is an issue discussed by none of the other inspired writers.
 Matthew, who was himself a tax-collector, is the only one who mentions it.
 But the tribute money here, the tax being discussed was not a tax imposed by Caesar or a political government.
 That is discussed later on (Matt.
 22:17).
 This tribute money was a temple tax, which the Roman government allowed the Jews to collect.
 It was a Jewish custom.